Wilderness Salkantay Trek & Short Inca Trail to Machu Picchu 5 Days

 Rise and shine, with your early morning wake up!
 Your guide will bring hot tea or coffee to your tent, so you can start the day with a hot drink in the cozy comfort of your sleeping bag.
 Enjoy breakfast with the stunning view of Salkantay, its glaciers and surrounding peaks!
 From here, you begin the hike from Pampa Japonesa, going uphill for another 3 hours towards the Inca Chitiaska.

-Chiriaska means “getting cold” in Quechua, the language of the Inca, which is still spoken by the indigenous people today.
-This place is genuinely cold at most time of the year but also has one of the best views of the Salkantay peak.
-You will have time to appreciate the impressive peak above you will a mug of hot chocolate to warm your hands and stomach.
-The next part of the hike is to Sisaypata, where we will have lunch with the incredible view of Paltayoc.
-Continuing our trek for another 3 more hours downhill, we will reach our campsite of Paucarcancha 3,770km.
+Chiriaska means “getting cold” in Quechua, the language of the Inca, which is still spoken by indigenous people today.
+This place is genuinely cold at most times of the year but also has one of the best views of the Salkantay peak.
+You will have time to appreciate the impressive peak above you, with a mug of hot chocolate to warm your hands and stomach.
+The next part of the hike is to Sisaypata, where we will have lunch with the incredible view of the Paltayoc peak.
+Continuing our trek for another 3 more hours downhill, we will reach our campsite of Paucarcancha 3,770km/ 12,370 ft.

 - Walking distance: 18km